 The key to having a uniform interpretation of the Bible in the body of Christ is acknowledging the letters of Paul as the Lord’s command.

-In all of Paul’s letters, he talks about Law vs Grace
+In all his letters, Paul talks about Law vs Grace

 This gives us a blueprint on how to go about rightly dividing the word of God.
-Paul’s letters show us the difference between Law and Grace, which produces the right theology.
+Paul’s letters show us the difference between Law vs Grace, which produces the right theology.

 For example, Under the law (10 commandments), if you keep the laws perfectly you will be blessed.
 If you break even one of the commandments, then you are guilty of breaking all of them.
 God’s fierce anger rests on you and His wrath will hunt your bloodline to the third and fourth generation.

-Under the new covenant of Grace God has promised that when we put our trust in Jesus, He will never get angry with you nor rebuke you.
+Under the new covenant of Grace God has promised that when we put our trust in Jesus, He will never get angry with us nor rebuke us.
 Because of the perfect work, Jesus did on the Cross, and on account of Him being our advocate at the Father’s right hand, we may enter boldly before His Throne.

 For this is like the waters of Noah to Me;

 That the waters of Noah would no longer cover the earth,